-In general, the Pool is subject to income tax, however no income tax is payable on net income and/or net realized capital gains which are distributed to unitholders.
 In addition, income taxes payable on net realized capital gains is refundable on a formula basis when units of the Pool are redeemed.

 Capital losses are available to be carried forward indefinitely and applied against future capital gains.
 Any non-capital losses that are realized in the taxation year will be carried forward for 20 years and applied against future income and capital gains.